-Record a live failing process and replay that process to get instant visibility into what your process just did and why.
+Capture a live failing process and replay the process execution history to get instant visibility into what your process just did and why.

 ▪️ Fix bugs faster by reducing debugging down to just one cycle

 ▪️ Get to the root cause of bugs with 100% certainty

 ▪️ Understand codebases you didn’t write

 Time Travel Debugging greatly improves team productivity in development.
 It is also ideal to debug test failures.

 ▪️ Travel forward and backward in time to inspect program state

 ▪️ Replay program execution to understand exactly what went wrong and why